Lydia Valentín

-Lydia Valentín Pérez (born 10 February 1985) is a Spanish retired weightlifter, Olympic Champion, 2 time World Champion and 4 time European Champion competing in the 75 kg category until 2018 and 81 kg starting in 2018 after the International Weightlifting Federation reorganized the categories.
-Lydia has won three Olympic medals (Silver in 2008, Gold in 2012 and Bronze in 2016), two World Weightlifting Championships (2017 and 2018), as well as four European Weightlifting Championships.
+Lydia Valentín Pérez (born 10 February 1985) is a Spanish retired weightlifter, Olympic Champion, two-time World Champion and four-time European Champion competing in the 75 kg category until 2018 and 81 kg starting in 2018 after the International Weightlifting Federation reorganized the categories.
+She has won three Olympic medals (silver in 2008, gold in 2012 and bronze in 2016), two World Weightlifting Championships (2017 and 2018), and four European Weightlifting Championships.

 Career

 At the 2007 World Championships, she ranked sixth in the 75 kg category with a total of 240 kg.

 At the 2013 World Championships, she won bronze in the snatch and placed fourth in the total, being promoted to silver and bronze respectively when Olga Zubova was disqualified for failing a doping test.
-In 2017, Lydia won the World Weightlifting Championship held in Anaheim, United States.
+In 2017, Valentín won the World Weightlifting Championship held in Anaheim, United States.

 At the European Championships, she won four gold medals for the total in 2014, 2015, 2017 and 2018 three silver medals (in 2008, 2012 and 2013) and three bronze medals (in 2007, 2009 and 2011), with three gold and four silver medals in the snatch, and two gold, one silver and five bronze medals in the clean and jerk.